better-internet/radworks-grants/governance/funding/README.md

 # Funding

-This page covers steps to fund the Radicle Grants multi-sig wallet.
+This page covers steps to execute on-chain proposals.

-##
+In the example below, we look at funding the Radicle Grants multi-sig.

 ## Process